codingisok-team/codingisok/_src/About.md

 This blog aims to provide intermediate-level programming resources.
-We assume that readers know what for-loops are, but we don't assume that programmers know what "monading a reciprocal contrafunctor" means.
+We assume that readers know what for-loops are, but we don't assume that programmers know what "monading a reciprocal contrafunctor" means (we made that up, it doesn't mean anything).

 ## Why